VazkiiMods/Patchouli/README.md

 Maven artifacts are located [here](https://maven.blamejared.com/vazkii/patchouli/Patchouli/), each folder representing a version.

-Note: As of 1.16, Maven builds are no longer persisted while a new version of Patchouli is in development.
+Note: As of 1.16, intermediate (non-release) Maven builds are no longer persisted.
 That is, you must either depend on a *released* version of Patchouli, e.g. `1.16-37` or `1.16-37-FABRIC`, or specifically opt in to the bleeding-edge build of the next version.
-For example, `1.16-38-SNAPSHOT` or `1.16-38-SNAPSHOT-FABRIC` is the current bleeding edge version of future version `1.16-38`.
+For example, `1.16-38-SNAPSHOT` or `1.16-38-FABRIC-SNAPSHOT` would be the current bleeding edge version of future version `1.16-38`.

 Note that `-SNAPSHOT` versions can be broken from time to time, and you are strongly discouraged from using them unless you are helping dogfood, test, or contribute to Patchouli.
+They may also be pruned from time to time to save disk space on the server.
+Do *not* rely on `-SNAPSHOT` versions for anything important!

 In Fabric, add the following to your `build.gradle`
 ```gradle